 Summary surveillance statistics for outbreaks and selected diseases.

 Signs, posters and other materials on foodborne illness that you can print and use.

 - Health Care Provider Information on Foodborne Illness

 Clinical information and required reporting information.

-Diarrhea (loose stools) is a common symptom of several infections that can be easily spread to other daycare children or staff.
+Diarrhea (loose stools) is a common symptom of several infections that can be easily spread to other children or staff in child care settings.